artsy/relay-workshop/src/exercises/03-Testing-Queries/README.md

   - As soon as this resolves, our query renderer gets the mock response.

 Now we've got the component rendering our mock response — let's make sure it's rendering properly!

+// TODO: make sure `yarn relay` runs before `yarn test` and together with `yarn test --watch`

+// MAYBE WE NEED THIS TEXT: At this point, the GraphQLError is no longer appearing, but we will get an error like `TypeError: Cannot read property 'artist' of null`.
+This last error, is because the `Artist3HeadingFragmentContainer` component expects an `artist` prop.
+Initially, `props` is null, so `props.artist` is not valid.

 #### Assert that the mocked artist is rendered properly